Alexia Putellas: Personal life

-In 2012, two weeks before the start of the 2012 UEFA Women's Under-19 Championship, Putellas' father passed away.
-Her habitual goal celebration is to point her fingers to the sky and look up in dedication to her father.
-Putellas has a pet dog, a Pomeranian called Nala, who has an Instagram account.
+Putellas was close with her father.
+Though he was ill with heart problems during her time at Levante, he constantly travelled to Valencia to watch her play.
+She considered studying medicine to help him; in 2012, just before the start of the 2012 UEFA Women's Under-19 Championship, he died.
+Putellas has celebrated goals by pointing her fingers to the sky in dedication to her father.
+In 2020, after close friend Virginia Torrecilla was diagnosed with cancer, Putellas began wearing Torrecillas's number 14 with the Spain national team.

-She speaks Catalan and learnt Spanish in school as a child.
-While Putellas does not discuss her relationships, she has shared social media posts featuring partners: as of 2022 she is dating Olga Rios.
-She was previously in a relationship with teammate Jennifer Hermoso, with whom she attended Madrid Pride.
-Putellas also has a large number of tattoos, including various Latin phrases, prominently Labor omnia vincit; a Hand of Fatima; an Eye of Horus; a Barcelona panot tile with "Made in" written above; a football; the number 112 (combining her first Spain shirt number, 12, with her iconic shirt number, 11); and a silhouette of her father holding her as an infant and handing her a football.
+She speaks Catalan as her primary language, having learnt Spanish in school as a child and English in the 2020s.
+She has a pet dog, a Pomeranian called Nala, who has an Instagram account.
+While Putellas does not discuss her relationships, she has shared social media posts featuring partners.
+After winning the Champions League in 2023, a video of Putellas greeting her girlfriend in the stands went viral on TikTok.
+Putellas has a large number of tattoos, including various Latin phrases (prominently Labor omnia vincit); a Hand of Fatima; an Eye of Horus; a Barcelona panot tile with "Made in" written above; a football; the number 112 (combining her first Spain shirt number, 12, with her iconic shirt number, 11); and a silhouette of her father holding her as an infant and handing her a football.